 Over time, ash trees infected with the disease become unpredictable, making them more dangerous and expensive to deal with the longer that they are left.
 Where ash trees in infected woodlands pose a threat to people and property, particularly on the sides of busy roads, we will remove the ash trees within road striking distance.
 We will judge each of our nature reserves on a case by case basis and the likelihood of the trees causing injury or damage.

 Where infected woodlands contain a high density of ash trees, we may also remove a proportion of ash in favour of other species.
 We will retain saplings and larger trees that show fewer symptoms as it is thought that some ash will be genetically resistant to ash dieback.
 This management aims to give a head start to the woodland recovery following the initial impact, with alternative species and resistant ash trees ready to replace the ash that is lost.

 How does woodland management impact climate change?

 To provide any form of useful carbon storage, woodlands need to exist and be protected in the long term, not just in the present.
 We recognise this, and sustainable management that protects and enhances our woodlands is the basis of our long term vision in our woodland strategy.

 What this means is that the rate at which carbon is removed through tree felling is less than the rate at which it is stored in the trees, soils and other organic matter throughout the woodland.
+Any timber products coming out of the wood are potentially reducing or replacing the need for activities that use fossil fuels.
+Management can increase carbon storage in a woodland by reducing competition for large trees (allowing them to grow even larger), and by increasing organic activity in the soil and the establishment of new trees.
 Furthermore, the tree felling work that adds resilience and wildlife benefit to our woodlands does not result in deforestation.
 This way the woodlands will not only contribute to tackling climate change now, but they will be around to do so over centuries to come.